Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Dataset

-\paragraph{Phase 3: \iclaim--\vclaim Pairs Filtering} We manually went through the 10,500 \iclaim--\vclaim pairs, and we filtered out the ones that were incorrectly retrieved by the BM25 algorithm.
-Again, we were aiming for high recall, and thus we only rejected a pair if all three out of the three annotators independently chose to reject it.
-As a result, the final number of \emph{pairs} to check went down to 1,694.
+Then, we manually went through the 10,500 \iclaim--\vclaim pairs, and we filtered out the ones that were incorrectly retrieved by the BM25 algorithm.
+Again, we were aiming for high recall, and thus we only rejected a pair if all three out of the three annotators independently proposed to reject it.
+As a result, the final number of \emph{pairs} to check git reduced to just 1,694.